risk-first/website/docs/estimating/Journeys.md

 At the other extreme, if we're estimating a single story, we can break down work like this.
 For development tasks which _look like a journey_, this is what I'm doing.   _"If I build the Foo component using Spring and the Bar component in HTML, I can join them together with some Java code..."_

 Further, as we solve problems in our code-base, we break them down into smaller and smaller parts.
-(We'll come back to this in [Hierarchies](/complexity/Hierarchies.md).)

 So **Journey Estimating** is three things all at once: